 As head of reference services, Catherine oversees the day-to-day operations of the reference department in the Law Library, which provides reference and instructional services to the students and faculty of the UConn School of Law, as well as members of the public and legal community.
 She also teaches the Advanced Legal Research course for upper-level students at the Law School.

-Patrick is the electronic resources and reference librarian at the School of Law library.
-He is responsible for maintaining and developing access to electronic resources, administering the integrated library management system, and exploring and implementing relevant and emerging technologies.
+Patrick is responsible for maintaining and developing access to electronic resources, administering the integrated library management system, and exploring and implementing relevant and emerging technologies.
 Patrick also assists in providing reference, research, and educational services to the law school community.
 He received his J.D. from the UConn School of Law and an M.L.I.S. from St. John’s University.

 Sarah Cox is the foreign, international and comparative law subject specialist in the Law Library.
 She is the primary library liaison for the LL.Ms in the U.S. Legal Studies program, for the members of Connecticut Journal of International Law and the other J.D.s who take foreign and international law courses, as well as carrying out regular reference department duties.
-She is the primary library liaison for the LL.M.s in the U.S. Legal Studies program.
-She prepares research guides and teaches classes in legal research in her subject specialties and other fields as requested by faculty and the Law Library.
-Sarah received her J.D. from UCONN Law, her masters in library and information studies and certificate in bibliography from UC, Berkeley, and holds a B.A. and M.A. in European history.
+Sarah received her J.D. from UCONN Law, her Masters in Library and Information Studies and a Certificate in Bibliography from the University of California, Berkeley, and holds a B.A. and M.A. in European History.